raspberrypilearning/getting-started-with-wearables/worksheet.md

   The first line specifies the pin which the NeoPixel is connected to.
 Remember when we put the crocodile clip on pin D6 earlier?
 We can refer to this pin just by the number `6` in the program.
 Other pins can be referred to by number in the same way.

   The second line sets up a "strip" of NeoPixels, with some setup information:
   - `1` - how many NeoPixels we are controlling.
-Only one in this project, but if you make a project with more NeoPixels, increase this number.
+We are only using one in this project, but if you make a project with more NeoPixels, increase this number.
   - `pin` - the pin number the NeoPixels are connected to (from the variable `pin` we just set up)
   - `NEO_GRB + NEO_KHZ800` - this is config information for the NeoPixel RGB v2 we are using.
 You may need to change these values if you are using different versions of the NeoPixel.
 More information on other settings is available on the [Adafruit website](https://learn.adafruit.com/adafruit-neopixel-uberguide/arduino-library).